 Gaby Hartel (übers.), Samuel Beckett, Die Deutschen Tagebücher, Berlin 2020; gem. mit Ekkehard Skoruppa, Marie-Luise Goerke, Hans Sarkowicz (Hg.), Choreographie des Klangs.
 Zwischen Abstraktion und Narration, Göttingen 2015; gem. mit Michael Glasmeier (Hg.), The Eye of Prey.
 Becketts Film-, Fernseh- und Videoarbeiten, Berlin 2011.

-What if our social, emotional, and creative capabilities were established by humankind’s oldest medium, the human voice?
-What happens when a voice transmitting more than the merely informational addresses you in a real space, in real time?
-What energies does it carry, transmit, or construct?
-Gaby Hartel is not speaking of populist voices, but of the small and fragile voices offered to us in friendship—voices which might open spaces to listeners for constructive things to happen.
+What if our social, emotional and creative capabilities were established by humankind’s oldest medium, the human voice?
+What happens when a voice transmitting more than the mere informational is addresses you in a real space, in real time?
+What energies does it carry, transmit or construct?
+Gaby Hartel is not speaking of booming populists’ voices but of subtle and fragile voices offered to us in friendship – voices which might open spaces to listeners for constructive things to happen.